 The chemical analysis was done by Energy Dispersive Spectrometer (EDS), using the sample prepared for Scanning Electron Microscope Scanning electron microscope (SEM).
 The analysis revealed the presence of silicon particles as a result of the reaction between the Coconut Shell Ash (CSA) particles and molten Al alloy.
 The peak value shows the presence of Al and its compound on the surface.
-The unreinforced alloy revealed the presence of $\alpha$ -A1, Si and Fe as evident from the EDS spectra (Plate 4.2).
-From the EDS analysis of the composite (Plate 4.3), there were indications of some possible chemical reaction between aluminium melt and coconut shell ash particles, which led to the release of Si, Fe, O and C. The diversified chemical composition of coconut shell ash particles and liquid aluminium during the synthesis of the composites.
+The unreinforced alloy revealed the presence of α -Al, Si and Fe as evident from the EDS spectra (Plate 4.2).
+From the EDS analysis of the composite (Plate 4.3), there were indications of some possible chemical reaction between aluminium melt and coconut shell ash particles, which led to the release of Si, Fe, O and C. The diversified chemical composition of coconut shell ash particles and its high reactivity, can form compounds by chemical reactions between coconut shell ash particles and liquid aluminium during the synthesis of the composites.
 The reaction between CSAp-reinforcement containing silica and liquid aluminium, can lead to the formation of alumina and silicon in the following reaction:

-$4Al + 3SiO_2 = 2Al_2O_3 + 3Si$
+$$4Al + 3SiO_2 = 2Al_2O_3 + 3Si$$